World Best Selling Cars 2025. The Top 50 Models

 In this unique report, we rank the best-selling cars and light commercial in the World, aggregating data for all the 162 countries we track on monthly basis.
 Data reported is updated with the last available registrations figures sourced by local official authorities, country by country

-Notably, the Tesla Model 3 in 12th also reported losses (-5.1%), highlighting the challenges that the brand faces.
-The Geely Xingyuan in 14th was also notably a standout model, climbing 2,225 spots and confirming the brand’s momentum.
+Notably, the Tesla Model 3 in 12th also reported losses (-7.4%), highlighting the challenges that the brand faces.
+The Geely Xingyuan in 13th was notably a standout model, climbing several spots and confirming the brand’s momentum.
 The Wuling Hongguang Mini EV followed in 15th with a similarly impressive performance and solidifying its spot as top EV contender.

 EV Market Trend and Outlook